Indigo410/antibiotics-project/README.md

 # antibiotics-project

+- removed incorrect multivariate simulation method, added update to the multivariate simulation
+- WIP: restructuring mediation simulation into a class
+- TODO:
+    - update verification script for the mediation simulation class
+    - fix the carried over errors in the verification process

 - updated B&K steps for mediation on simulated data

 - added first draft of reimplementation of linear regression (linmodEst) from R.
 - TODO: test linReg.py